akai-z/gpg-key-fingerprint-verifier/README.md

   (Not used/required if `--print-gpg-key-list` is used.)

 * `--gpg-subkey-fingerprint`: A 40 characters, with no spaces, GPG subkey fingerprint.
+  This should be the default subkey in the GPG key listing.
   (Not used/required if `--print-gpg-key-list` is used.)

 * `--print-gpg-key-list`: Prints machine-parseable GPG key listing of the provided GPG key import file.
 (Optional)